JamesLee-Jones/LLVM-pass/README.md

 # LLVM Count Pass
 An LLVM pass that prints out the number of functions and basic blocks in a program along with generating a pdf containing a histogram of the number of instructions in each block.

+## Dependencies
+- Clang and LLVM 11.0
+- gnuplot

 ## Setup
 Copy the Count directory in to the folder SRC_ROOT/llvm/lib/Transforms and add the following line to SRC_ROOT/llvm/lib/Transforms/CMakeLists.txt:
 ```